 Alanine Scanning Library

-Alanine scanning library is able to identify specific amino acid residues responsible for the peptide’s function, stability, and conformation.
-Alanine, the smallest chiral amino acid, is used to substitute each non-alanine residue one at a time.
+Alanine scanning libraries are designed to identify the specific amino acid residues responsible for the peptide's function, stability, and conformation.
+Alanine, the smallest chiral amino acid, is sequentially substituted for each non-alanine residue one at a time.
 Subsequently, corresponding change in epitope activity can be measured.
-Substitution of key amino acid residue(s) with alanine causes diminished epitope activity.
-This library enables us to quickly determine each individual amino acid's contribution to the peptide's functionality.
+Substitution of key amino acid residue(s) with alanine causes changes in epitope binding activity.
+This library enables quick determination of each individual amino acid's contribution to the peptide's functionality.

 | || |